 The LSE Fencing Club has made significant strides in the past few years since it was first established.
 We are located directly on-campus and warmly welcome fencers of all levels of experience - from complete beginners to experienced national level fencers - in fact, some of our current committee members started out new to the sport when they joined LSE.
 So whatever your background, do come along and get involved!

 Often considered chess with movement, fencing offers you the chance to test your mind to find a way to hit your opponent and then adds the physical excitement of exploding in to get the touche (a fencing point).

-You’ll get the chance to meet new people and socialise while you try something new.
-Our members come from many different departments in the LSE - both undergraduate and postgraduate programmes.
+You’ll get the chance to meet new people and socialize while you try something new.
+Our members come from many different departments in the LSE - both undergraduate and postgraduate programs.

 We are proud to provide the opportunity to learn, practice, and compete in all three disciplines (foil, epee, and sabre).

-Beginners can take up the sport under the guidance of our coach Rajan Rai in our Monday sessions (these will include warm-up, footwork, pair exercises, sparring, and individual lessons).
-More experienced fencers can use Tuesday training to hone their skills with peers.
-Practice will take place on LSE campus.
-We are currently in contact with the AU about when and where our first practice session can be held safely.
-We will provide free GIAG sessions MT and LT depending on Government guidance.
+Beginners can take up the sport under the guidance of our coach Rajan Rai in our beginner sessions (these will include warm-up, footwork, pair exercises, sparring, and individual lessons).
+More experienced fencers can use separate training sessions to hone their skills with peers.
+Practice will take place on the LSE campus.
 Please feel free to contact the club or committee in regard to any queries.

 Foil explained by the FIE

 Epee explained by the FIE

 Mens Epee Budapest 2019 Final